 As mentioned above, only Andorran financial entities which are authorised to manage OICs can be management companies of Andorran AIFs.
 Such entities must be established as an Andorran limited company.
 Management companies must have a minimum equity share capital of EUR 300,000, fully subscribed and paid-in.
 In addition, they must have a board of directors of at least three members.
-Management companies are obliged to comply with specific solvency and core capital ratio provisions.
+Management companies are obliged to comply with specific solvency/own funds requirements (for "Altres OIC", these provisions have been aligned with Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms and Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms - CRR/CRDIV - as, mainly, 0.01% of own funds and a civil liability insurance of 0.7% of the OIC's assets), core capital ratio provisions, and its board of directors' members, must comply with good governance/suitability requirements.